NadiaaOliverr/Fila-de-Prioridades-em-C/README.md

 ## Licença

-Este projeto possui a licença [MIT](https://github.com/NadiaOliver/Projeto-de-Estruturas-de-Dados---2018-2/blob/master/License).
+Este projeto possui a licença <a href="https://github.com/NadiaOliver/Projeto-de-Estruturas-de-Dados---2018-2/blob/master/License" target="_blank">MIT</a>

 Copyright © 2019.